dbr/vedirect-rs/README.md

 > The VE.Direct interface includes two modes: Text-mode and the HEX-mode.
 The purpose of the Text-mode is to make retrieving information extremely simple.
 The product will periodically transmit all run-time fields.
 The HEX-mode allows not only to read data but also write data, for example, change settings.

+## Testing

+The project has tests which can be run by usual `cargo test`

+Additionally there is a basic fuzzing setup for the parser which can be run easily using [`cargo-afl`](https://crates.io/crates/afl) - see `fuzz-target/run-fuzzer.sh`

 ## Status